MarkLaVenia/rockr/README.md

     `scale_fill_manual()` commands.
     -   After all, *Black Sabbath* has to be *black* and *Deep Purple* has to be *purple*, *right*?
--   Using the `unique()` command we can generate the list of bands in the plot for which colors are needed.
+-   Using the `unique()` command I can generate the list of bands in the plot for which colors are needed.

-Then we use the `transition_states()` command to stitch together the individual static plots.
+Then I use the `transition_states()` command to stitch together the individual static plots.

 -   And the final step is rendering the animated plots using the